-I. Christ’s blood pictures God’s love
+1. Christ’s blood pictures God’s love

 A. Christ’s death shows us love’s duty

-a.
-Christ did not reject the cross, rather he awaited it.
+I. Christ did not reject the cross, rather he awaited it.

 B. Christ’s death shows us love’s determination, (Hebrews 12:2)

-b.
-The phrase set before him is one word in the Greek and means to be placed in the line of sight.
+I. To endure means to “abide patiently” The phrase “set before him” is one word in the Greek and means to be placed in the line of sight.

 III.
-Jesus’ purpose was nothing less than to die for sinners (Matthew 16:21:23)
+Jesus’ purpose was nothing less than to die for sinners, (Matthew 16:21-23).

 C. Christ’s death shows us love’s depths